matteodem/meteor-easy-search/UPGRADE-2.0.md

 * Instead of `createSearchIndex(name, options)` you now use the class `EasySearch.Index(configuration)`
 * Instead of `EasySearch.search(name, searchString, options[, callback])` you now use the instance method `index.search(searchDefinition, configuration)`
 * Instead of `EasySearch.createSearcher(name, options)` you create inherited classes, e.g. from `EasySearch.Engine(configuration)`
+* `collection.initEasySearch` has been removed in favor of instantiating an `EasySearch.Index`
 * All options that were previously passed to `EasySearch.createSearchIndex` are now split up into three levels of configuration:
  * Engine level configuration, how does the search behave (e.g. sort)
  * Index level configuration, which data is searchable and general configuration (e.g. permission)